Keyboard shortcuts

 String

 The path to a PEM formatted file containing the server's certificate authority (for manually generated certificates, such as those generated by zizq tls).
-Also supports being given the entire PEM data as string.
+Also supports being given the entire PEM data as a string.

 String